ComMouse/hackathon-nyu/README.md

 # Hacking the Planet

 Our repo for Hack Shanghai 2015.
-This is a creatrue simulating game which is intended to explain the origin of creatures and enjoy the fun of invading between two specied.
+This is a creatrue simulating game which is intended to explain the origin of creatures and enjoy the fun of invading between two species.
 Hope you'll enjoy it!

 ## How To Play